Creating a New JMS Listener¶

 Click On to enable the listener.
 If you click Off, the listener will be created but it will be disabled.

 Select the VDP user name that Virtual DataPort will use to execute the queries received by the listener.
 The user selected has to be a local user.
-It cannot be an LDAP user.
-The subsection Who Can Create JMS Listeners explains in detail the type of users you can select in this list.
+It has to be a user created in Virtual DataPort.
+The page Privileges Required explains in detail the type of users you can select in this list.

 For example, if we have two users: